Learn how to configure Kuba with the kuba.yaml file and understand advanced features

 Basic Structure

-file is organized into environment sections, each with its own
+The kuba.yaml file is organized into environment sections, each with its own

-provider and mappings:
+provider and env:

 # yaml-language-server: $schema=https://kuba.mwco.app/kuba.schema.json